-If you have any concerns regarding your child please be sure to let us know.
-Any information regarding your child will assist staff in working to provide the best experience possible.
+If you have any concerns regarding your child, please be sure to note them on the health forms and provide as much detail as possible.
+Any information regarding your child will assist staff in working to provide the best camp experience possible.
 We want to partner with you in setting your child up for success at camp.